ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `enterprise_id`     | String    | Indicates the ID of the enterprise. |  Included always in the event |
 | `account_id`        | String    | Indicates the the sub-account IDs that is requested in the report. | Optional |
 | `account_group_id`  | String    | Indicates the account group when a user selects one. | Optional   \n Included if the user filters data by selecting 1 account group. |
-{: caption="Table 21.
-Enterprise instances usage requestData fields" caption-side="top"}
+{: caption="Enterprise instances usage requestData fields" caption-side="top"}